-Information on shortages caused by demand surges was difficult to obtain during Covid19.
-There is an urgent need to establish harmonised and accurate ways of reporting shortages.
-The ISPOC experience shows that data can be collected in a harmonised way across Europe based on real patient demand and criticality.
-In addition, there were difficulties identifying the Qualified Person (QP) responsible for each product because the Article 57 database only includes Qualified Person for pharmacovigilance (QPPV) contact.
+In addition, there were difficulties identifying the Qualified Person (QP) responsible for each product because the Article 57 database only includes the Qualified Person for pharmacovigilance (QPPV) contact.
 The EMA should have direct contact to QPs for shortage related matters in the future as was done for the ISPOC.
+The system can be improved only if agencies have access to the same data and use vocabulary for identification of medicinal products.

-Prioritise the implementation of a common repository for all medicinal products via SPOR data management supported by a Target Operating Model (TOM) to ensure data-quality and faster decisionmaking in the EU Regulatory Network.
+Prioritise the implementation of a common repository for all medicinal products via SPOR data management, supported by a Target Operating Model (TOM) to ensure data-quality and faster decision-making in the EU Regulatory Network.

-Build appropriate telematics infrastructure to achieve an EU centralised mechanism to monitor the entire value chain through interconnection of SPOR and EMVO-NMVs.
-Enhance two-way communication between Competent Authorities and Manufacturers to coordinate identification of medicine shortages or limited manufacturing supply capabilities that require collaboration across Europe.
+- Build appropriate interoperable IT network infrastructure to streamiline regulatory processes (i.e. variations to supply chain) and achieve an EU centralised mechanism to monitor the entire value chain through interconnection of SPOR and EMVO-NMVs as foreseen in the EMA extended mandate Regulation. - Enhance two-way communication between Competent Authorities and Manufacturers to coordinate identification of medicine shortages or limited manufacturing supply capabilities that require collaboration across Europe.